civboot/cxt/README.md

 <h2>Contributing</h2>
 To build the README.md and run the tests, simply run
 <code>make</code>
-.<p>When opening a PR to submit code to this repository you must include the following disclaimer in your first commit message:<p>
+.</p><p>When opening a PR to submit code to this repository you must include the following disclaimer in your first commit message:</p><p>
 <pre>I &lt;author&gt; assent to license this and all future contributions to this project<br>under the dual licenses of the UNLICENSE or MIT license listed in the<br>`UNLICENSE` and `README.md` files of this repository.<br></pre>

 <h2>LICENSING</h2>
 This work is part of the Civboot project and therefore primarily exists for educational purposes.
-Attribution to the authors and project is appreciated but not necessary.<p>Therefore this body of work is licensed using the UNLICENSE unless otherwise specified at the beginning of the source file.<p>If for any reason the UNLICENSE is not valid in your jurisdiction or project, this work can be singly or dual licensed at your discression with the MIT license below.<p>
+Attribution to the authors and project is appreciated but not necessary.</p><p>Therefore this body of work is licensed using the UNLICENSE unless otherwise specified at the beginning of the source file.</p><p>If for any reason the UNLICENSE is not valid in your jurisdiction or project, this work can be singly or dual licensed at your discression with the MIT license below.</p><p>
 <pre>Copyright 2022 Garrett Berg<br><br>Permission is hereby granted, free of charge, to any person obtaining a copy of<br>this software and associated documentation files (the &quot;Software&quot;), to deal in<br>the Software without restriction, including without limitation the rights to<br>use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies<br>of the Software, and to permit persons to whom the Software is furnished to do<br>so, subject to the following conditions:<br><br>The above copyright notice and this permission notice shall be included in all<br>copies or substantial portions of the Software.<br><br>THE SOFTWARE IS PROVIDED &quot;AS IS&quot;, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR<br>IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,<br>FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE<br>AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER<br>LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,<br>OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE<br>SOFTWARE.<br></pre>
 </div>